MassimoGirondi/dncs-lab/README.md

 In the actual configuration, I decided to set `router-1` as the default gateway of `router-2`, whereas for `router-1` I've defined the rule to reach the C subnet (the only one that can't be reached directly from it).

 If we want to keep Internet reachability, we can keep the default default-gateway rule on `router-1` (the one set-up by Vagrant DHCP).
-Or it can be added with
+Otherwise, it can be added with

 ```
 ip route add default via 192.168.100.2
 ```
+Below, I've reported the routing tables of the two routers.
+An entry regarding the Vagrant management interface has to be expected too, but we can ignore it.

 ## `router-1` routing table